railsware/js-routes/Readme.md

 **IMPORTANT**: that this setup requires the JS routes file to be updates manually

-You can run every time you want to generate a routes file:
+Routes file can be generated with a `rake` task:

 ``` sh
 rake js:routes